RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

   caption="ABP Configuration in The Things Stack"
 />

-You should now be able to see the device on the The Things Stack console after you fully registered your device as shown in Figure 29.
+You should now be able to see the device on The Things Stack console after you fully registered your device, as shown in **Figure 29**.

 <rk-img
   src="/assets/images/wisduo/rak4270-module/quickstart/image_5_abp.png"